 In addition, prior education, work experiences, honors, awards, service to others and leadership activities serve to provide insight into a candidate’s commitment to lifelong learning and doctoral-level education.
 It is recommended that prospective students spend time observing occupational therapists at work in their communities.
 This serves to familiarize the applicant with the general responsibilities of an occupational therapy professional.

-The Doctor of Occupational Therapy program welcomes international applicants.
-Due to F1 Visa requirements and processing timeline, we also require that all prerequisite coursework is completed by no later than July 1 of the year of enrollment.
+The Doctor of Occupational Therapy program welcomes international applicants to our Omaha Pathway only.
+Due to F1 Visa requirements and processing timeline, we require that all prerequisite coursework is completed by no later than July 1 of the year of enrollment.
 Click here for specific information about international student requirements and exam scores in addition to basic admission requirements.

 Annual Security and Fire Safety Report